Mordyfier/CISC.-3140-Assignments/Lab 4.2 and 4.3/README.md

 ### Sources

-My primary source was the 'NodeJS - complete guide' course on udemy by Maximilian Schwarzmüller: https://www.udemy.com/course/nodejs-the-complete-guide/
+My primary source (particularly for the CSS styling) was the 'NodeJS - complete guide' course on udemy by Maximilian Schwarzmüller: https://www.udemy.com/course/nodejs-the-complete-guide/